ThomasWangJiaxin/thomaswangjiaxin.github.io/_pages/about.md

 # 📝 Working Papers

-- The Adoption and Competition of Blockchain Open-source Software: Evidence from the Diffusion of Developers. **Jiaxin Wang**, Zhengrui Jiang*, Jiaqi Yan.
+- The Diffusion and Competition of Blockchain Open-source Software: Evidence from Developer Participation. **Jiaxin Wang**, Zhengrui Jiang*, Jiaqi Yan.
 Under the 1st Review of **Management Science (UTD-24)**

 - The Business Ethics of Decentralization for Blockchain-based Governance. **Jiaxin Wang**.
 Under the 1st Review of **Journal of Business Ethics (JCR Q1, 中科院一区Top)**